Gastroesophageal Reflux Disease (GERD)

 Patients with severe reflux may suffer from further complications, including:

-There are two main approaches to treating GERD: medication and surgery.
+There are four approaches to treating GERD, including medication and surgery.
 Most patients can effectively use a combination of lifestyle changes and drug therapy to treat their GERD.
-GERD is chronic, so most patients will have to continue some sort of treatment throughout their lives.